whitebox-co/walmart-marketplace-api/README.md

 authorization details on each API method call.
 This can become quite tedious and can create a lot of repetitive and duplicated code.

-To try and resolve this issue, our approach was to create convenience methods that will configure every API and return a fully configured instance of the API with token caching built-in.
+To try and resolve this issue our approach was to create convenience methods that will configure every API and return a fully configured instance of the API with token caching built-in.
 These convenience methods intercept all API methods to prevent the user from having to input the same auth credentials for each call.

-Until Walmart changes their OpenApi schema so that auto-generation does not require these parameters, this the approach will greatly simplify making API calls.
+Until Walmart changes their OpenApi schema so that auto-generation does not require these parameters, this approach should hopefully help in simplifying API requests.

 ### Preferred Usage